amenzwa/amenzwa.github.io/stem/PL/Paradigms.md

 val c = (0.25, 0.0) : complex;
 ```

-Above, we assigned the tuple (0.25, 0.0)—the cusp of the Mandelbrot set—the `: complex` type.
+Above, we assigned the `: complex` type to the tuple `(0.25, 0.0)`—which represents the complex number $0.25 + i\ 0.0$, the cusp of the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set).
 Another commonly used product types is the record type, which can be aliased like this:

 ```
 type professor =